WeilonYing/Lucy/README.md

 * Ledge climbing - Jump up a tall ledge to hang on to it.
 Press W to climb up.
 Press S to release the player.
 * Object grabbing - Press E to grab a movable object.
 Press E to release it again.
 * Generator - Go near the button to activate the elevator
+* AI - A character will now follow you (still quite dodgy)